 - Python 2.x, and

 Initially, there was always confusion between Python2 and Python3, but now it’s clear that Python3 is the only python implementation to choose and learn.
 The community has announced that there would be no further updates on the Python2 versions and Python 3.x versions will be mainstream from now onwards.

 So now, this is a no-brainer that the Python 3.x version is the ultimate choice you have.
-The Python developer community and CPython core developers community have retired Python 2 series.
-As there would be no updates provided for the Python 2.x versions, the best – and sole – choice you have is Python 3 for 2021.
+The Python developer community and the CPython core developers community have retired Python 2 series.
+As there would be no updates provided for the Python 2.x versions, the best – and sole – choice you have is Python 3 for 2022.

 For a python developer, it is also very important to know the other implementations of Python.
-We hope this article on the best 5 Python interpreters have given you enough knowledge about different python interpreters, in particular, and the working of a python interpreter, in general.
+We hope this article on the best 5 Python interpreters has given you enough knowledge about different python interpreters, in particular, and the working of a python interpreter, in general.